Simon Fowler: Merrymouth

 In 2012 Fowler formed the band Merrymouth with Ocean Colour Scene band member Dan Sealey, and Mike McNamara.
-Their debut album, Simon Fowler's Merrymouth, was released in March 2012, and their second album, Wenlock Hill, featuring Adam Barry, John McCusker and Chas Hodges, was released in 2014.
+Their debut album, Simon Fowler's Merrymouth, was released in March 2012, and their second album, Wenlock Hill, with the band joined by Adam Barry, was released in May 2014 and entered the UK Official Album Charts at No. 69, featuring guest appearances from John McCusker and Chas Hodges.

 Personal life

 Fowler was outed as gay by The Sun newspaper in 1998, at which point his parents were still unaware of his sexuality.

 Fowler is a supporter of Birmingham City Football Club.